fermyon/summer-of-spin/Challenge-4/README.md

-# Introduction
+# Challenge 4

-Welcome to the fourth and final challenge of Summer of Spin 2024!
+Welcome to the 4th and final challenge of Summer of Spin 2024!

 In this challenge, you will get an intro to Spin Key-Value store by building an application that allows your favorite football (soccer) team to keep track of their players calorie intake during the summer break.